Lin-Kyi/lin-kyi.github.io/_pages/about.md

 Hello there!
 My name is Lin, and I am currently a second-year PhD student at the Max Planck Institute for Security and Privacy (MPI-SP).

-My research focus is on the human factors of data governance and compliance.
+My research focus is on the human factors of data protection and compliance.
 I combine my knowledge of HCI, psychology, and quantitative + qualitative user research methods to investigate research questions, and engage in interdisciplinary collaborations, particularly with CS and law folks.

 My CV can be found here: [PDF](https://lin-kyi.github.io/files/Lin_Kyi_CV.pdf) (updated Jan.
 14, 2023)